ansys/pyaedt/doc/source/API/Application.rst

 All other classes and methods are inherited into the app class.
-The desktop app is implicitly launched in any of the other applications.
+AEDT, which is also referred to as the desktop app, is implicitly launched in any PyAEDT app.
-Before accessing an AEDT app the Desktop has to be launched and initialized.
+Before accessing a PyAEDT app, the desktop app must be launched and initialized.
-Desktop can be explicitly or implicitly initialized as in following examples.
+The desktop app can be explicitly or implicitly initialized as in the following examples.

 Example with ``Desktop`` class explicit initialization: